Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Hong Kong Disneyland was the first to open in China in 2005.
 Located on Lantau Island, it’s smaller than other Disney parks around the world, but still packs a lot into a small area.

-There are great rides, including the exhilarating Hyperspace Mountain, several lands to explore, a fun daily parade down Main Street, and nightly fireworks shows.
+Highlights include Hyperspace Mountain, several lands to explore, a fun daily parade down Main Street, and nightly fireworks shows.

-8. Japanese invasion and occupation
+9. Japanese invasion and occupation

 Hong Kong has previously been invaded by Japan.
 Image by Manuel Cosentino on Unsplash.